bfennema/OwlcatKingmakerModCraftMagicItems/README.md

 * In BuildCustomRecipeItemGuid, sort enchantments and remove GUIDs lexographically so blueprint is always the same.
 * Add "Fabricate" custom spell to instantly do mundane crafting, and to add special materials to existing items.
 * Ioun stone enchantments?
 Could also do as a specific item recipe, a la Bag of Holding.
-* Custom "quiver" items which can contain arrows of a particular type, which modify the damage of any ranged weapons you use when they're equipped in your belt slots?
 * Metamagic effects on spells
 * Dragonhide is called "dragonscale".
 Ironwood?
 * Request for https://www.d20pfsrd.com/magic-items/wondrous-items/m-p/page-of-spell-knowledge/
-* Mundane crafting - craft shields with shield spikes?
-Tricky, the base spiked shield blueprints are weapons...
 * In-game GUI
 * Bracers of archery (lesser/greater) - requires both Craft Wondrous Items and Craft Arms and Armor
 * Craft Construct?
 Either a build-your-own-pet, Eidolon style, or a Golem-in-a-bottle like arrangement.